 - Adaptational Nationality: Hubert is American (with French ancestry) in both the books and the older films, or at least his nationality was left ambiguous at best at times.
 He became purely and unambiguously French in the Jean Dujardin films.

-- Cringe Comedy: There's no shortage of moments in which OSS 117 embarrasses his female alter egos by being an all-around ignorant and awkward jackass.
+- Cringe Comedy: There's no shortage of moments in which OSS 117 embarrasses his female alter egos and people around him by being an all-around ignorant and awkward jackass.

 - Historical In-Joke:

 - The 1950s French political context is lampooned in the first film, with 117's colonialist and chauvinistic mentality and his over-the-top affection for (space-filling nonentity) then-French President René Coty.

 - A number of jokes concern Les Collaborateurs in the second film.

 - Idiot Hero: These films turned OSS 117 into a paternalistically racist, culturally insensitive, short-sighted, overconfident and nigh-clueless idiot.
 He has other qualities that allow him to triumph of numerous odds nonetheless, such as his luck, his determination, his fighting skills, and being occasionally cunning.

 - Logo Joke: All three films use period-appropriate Gaumont logos (respectively, The '50s, The '60s and The '80s).
 Seen here, here and here.